Reconnection-Driven Turbulent Fluctuations in the Magnetically Dominated Collisionless Regime: Results

 For a general vector field $\pmb{f}(x,y,z)$ (either the velocity $\pmb{v}$ or magnetic field $\pmb{B}$) within the reconnection region, we define:

 where $\langle\cdot\rangle$ denotes an average over all point‑pairs separated by the indicated separation within the reconnection region.
-Since the statistics of fluctuations may differ along each axis (plasma inflow along $y$, reconnection outflow along $x$, and electric current/guide field along $z$) these structure functions probe distinct contributions to the overall velocity or magnetic fluctuations.
+We employ linear binning with a bin width of one output cell, rounding separation distances to the nearest integer.
+The analysis uses uniform weighting, in which the sum of squared increments in each bin is normalized to the total count of valid pairs found at that separation.
+The shaded regions represent the standard deviation of the structure function values calculated within each bin at the corresponding scale.
+Since the statistics of fluctuations may differ along each axis (plasma inflow along $y$, reconnection outflow along $x$, and electric current/guide field along $z$), these structure functions probe distinct contributions to the overall velocity or magnetic fluctuations.
 We use the subscripts ``$v$'' and ``$B$'' to distinguish the velocity structure function ${\rm SF}_v$ and magnetic field structure function ${\rm SF}_B$.